 The words "thank you" are used to express gratitude.
-There are many different words used around the world to relay this message and show others that you appreciate their kindness.
+There are many different words and gestures used around the world to relay this message and show others that you appreciate their kindness.
+Making the effort to show even a basic understanding of the local language can go a long way, so we'll show you how to say thank you in many languages.

-In the English language it is common to hear thank you or thanks as a polite response.
-Whether you are planning a trip to a foreign country, have a friend from another country, or are looking for a unique way to say thanks, there are many ways to express your gratitude.
+In the English language, it is common to hear "thank you" or "thanks" as a polite response.
+Whether you are planning a trip to a foreign country, have a friend who speaks another language, or are looking for a unique way to say thanks, there are many ways to express your appreciation.

-The following are 20 ways to say thank you in languages other than English:
+The following are examples of how to say thank you in 30 different languages other than English:

 - Arabic – shukran (shoe-kran)